 This is when it pays (pun intended) to be a storyteller and not simply a photo-taker.

-Here is where you as the pro come in.
-Your role has now expanded; from being the one with the fancy equipment and the eye, to that as well as an artistic, photographic storyteller.
+Here is where you, as the pro, come in.
+Your role has now expanded from being the one with the fancy equipment and the eye to that as well as an artistic, photographic storyteller.
 This is especially true when it comes to weddings and wedding albums.
-You, as the professional photographer, still retain that artistic, photographic vision and now need to take it a step further and use it to develop a gripping story around your photos.
+As a professional photographer, you still retain that artistic, photographic vision and now need to take it a step further and use it to develop a gripping story around your photos.

-Also, as mentioned, choose photos that fit in the story line and naturally, compellingly keep it moving.
-Adapt these ideas into your own style and I’m sure you’ll need a bigger reservation book.
+Also, as mentioned, choose photos that fit the storyline and naturally, compellingly keep it moving.
+Adapt these ideas into your own style, and I’m sure you’ll need a bigger reservation book.

 3) Offer the Highest-quality Experience